Skip to main content

 • assess whether mediation is a safe way for you and your ex (or other family members) to try and sort out your disagreement.

 You need to contact an accredited family mediator to set up a Mediation Information and Assessment Meeting.
 They will invite you to attend a MIAM either separately or together with your ex.
-You can find an authorised family mediator by searching on the Family mediator search from the Family Mediation Council, on the Resolution website by choosing ‘mediator’ in the service offering box, or on GOV.UK's Find a legal adviser or family mediator search.
+You can find an authorised family mediator by searching on the Family Mediation Council website, on the Resolution website by choosing ‘mediator’ in the service offering box, or on GOV.UK's Find a legal aid adviser or family mediator search.

 Traditionally, mediation sessions usually take place at the mediator’s offices.
 But more and more mediators are offering online mediation now, by video call.
 This can be really helpful if you can’t or don’t want to travel to a meeting.